 With prices that low, why wait?
 Join millions of other companies and get started now.
 If you don’t end up using any of the apps in the first 14 days, you can easily get your money back.

-Fortunately, Toggle makes the process of monitoring your time so straightforward, you’ll actually do it.
+Fortunately, Toggl Track makes the process of monitoring your time so straightforward, you’ll actually do it.
 Simply click a button and the timer starts.
 When you need to take a break or decide to move on to a different project, just hit the button again.
 It’s that easy.
 But even if you forget to use the app, it will send you friendly reminders so that every second you work is accurately logged.

 After a project is completed, you can access the tool’s detailed reports.
 How much time did you waste?
 What can you do differently next time to become more productive?
 Which projects are the most lucrative for your company?
-Toggl has the answers.
+Toggl Track has the answers.

 Not only is this app great at monitoring time for individuals looking to become more efficient, it can also be used as a digital timesheet alternative.
 Employees simply clock in and out on the software and it will track their hours.
 Easy peasy.

-Toggl a great addition to your team management software suite, but it won’t break the bank.
+Track is a great addition to your team management software suite, but it won’t break the bank.
 Basic features can be had for free; upgraded capabilities start at just $9 a month, per user.
 Whichever plan you choose, this app is sure to make you more productive.

 Team management software encompasses many different tools.
 But the 10 apps listed in this blog post are the best of the best.
 We encourage you to start trying them out.